Monitoring Proxmox VE with Grafana Stack on LXC

 -H "Authorization: PVEAPIToken=grafana-user@pve!grafana-token=YOUR_TOKEN"

-4. Check the actual error in logs
+4. Check logs

 journalctl -u prometheus-pve-exporter -f